theKashey/react-focus-lock/README.md

 I've got a good [article about focus management, dialogs and  WAI-ARIA](https://medium.com/@antonkorzunov/its-a-focus-trap-699a04d66fb5).

 # API
+> FocusLock would work perfectly even with no props set.

- FocusLock has few props to tune behavior
+ FocusLock has few props to tune behavior, all props are optional:
-  - `disabled`, to disable(enable) behavior without altering the tree.
+  - `[disabled`, to disable(enable) behavior without altering the tree.
   - `returnFocus`, to return focus into initial position on unmount(not disable).
 > By default `returnFocus` is disabled, so FocusLock will not restore original focus on deactivation.

   This is expected behavior for Modals, but it is better to implement it by your self.
-  - `persistentFocus`, default false, requires any element to be focused.
+  - `persistentFocus=false`, requires any element to be focused.
 This also disables text selections inside, and __outside__ focus lock.
-  - `autoFocus`, default true, enables or disables focusing into on Lock activation.
+  - `autoFocus=true`, enables or disables focusing into on Lock activation.
 If disabled Lock will blur an active focus.
-  - `noFocusGuards` disabled _focus guards_ - virtual inputs which secure tab index.
+  - `noFocusGuards=false` disabled _focus guards_ - virtual inputs which secure tab index.
-  - `group` named focus group for focus scattering aka [combined lock targets](https://github.com/theKashey/vue-focus-lock/issues/2)
+  - `group='''` named focus group for focus scattering aka [combined lock targets](https://github.com/theKashey/vue-focus-lock/issues/2)
-  - `shards` an array of `ref` pointing to the nodes, which focus lock should consider and a part of it.
+  - `shards=[]` an array of `ref` pointing to the nodes, which focus lock should consider and a part of it.
 This is another way focus scattering.
-  - `whiteList` you could _whitelist_ locations FocusLock should carry about.
+  - `whiteList=fn` you could _whitelist_ locations FocusLock should carry about.
 Everything outside it will ignore.
 For example - any modals.
-  - `as` if you need to change internal `div` element, to any other.
+  - `as='div'` if you need to change internal `div` element, to any other.
 Use ref forwarding to give FocusLock the node to work with.
-  - `lockProps` to pass any extra props (except className) to the internal wrapper.
+  - `lockProps={}` to pass any extra props (except className) to the internal wrapper.

 ### Focusing in OSX (Safary/FireFox) is strange!
 By default `tabbing` in OSX `sees` only controls, but not links or anything else `tabbable`.
 This is system settings, and Safari/FireFox obey.